 How can you help someone with bipolar?

-It can be difficult to watch a loved one struggle with bipolar disorder but there are a number of things you can do to help them to cope.
+It can be difficult to watch a loved one struggle with bipolar disorder, but there are a number of things you can do to help them to cope.

 Learn about bipolar disorder

-If someone you’re close to has bipolar disorder, or living with someone with bipolar disorder, take the time to learn as much about this mental health condition as possible, including the symptoms that are associated with it.
-The more you know and understand about bipolar disorder, the better placed you’ll be to help them to deal with their highs and lows.
-This will also help you to spot the warning signs for a manic or a depressive episode, as well as recognise any symptoms that seem out of the ordinary or especially severe so that you can seek extra support if needed.
-More often, it is friends or family who recognise the onset of bipolar symptoms, as the patients themselves can be unaware.
+This will also help you to spot the warning signs for a manic or a depressive episode, as well as recognise any symptoms that seem out of the ordinary or especially severe so that you can get extra support if needed.
+More often, it's friends or family who recognise the onset of bipolar symptoms, as the patients themselves can be unaware.
 Early intervention is the key to controlling the illness and having a good quality of life.

 Be patient

-If you’ve never experienced bipolar disorder, it can sometimes be hard to empathise with your loved one when they are going through the extremes of mania and depression.
-That’s why it’s important to be patient with them and recognise that they can’t control their moods.
 In addition, when they’re in the middle of a bipolar episode, your loved one may do or say things that are hurtful, rude or aggressive.
 This is because hypomania or mania causes impulsivity, disinhibition and irritability, and depression can also make people irritable.
 Try to remember that they aren’t deliberately attempting to upset you; their behaviours are symptoms of a wider mental health issue rather than being anything personal.

 Engage in open and honest communication